-Name: Date of Request: Date of Birth Telephone No. If you are requesting access to your records, please consider the following: • You may ask to review and copy information about yourself that is in our records.
-You are not entitled to obtain to psychotherapy notes and information compiled for legal proceedings. • We may deny you access to your information if the information was received with a promise of confidentiality from an outside entity or person. • We may suspend or deny access if in our judgment access to the information may affect your well being, or that of another. • In most circumstances, you will be provided access within 15 days of your request, and copies may be obtained within 30 days of your request.
-I am requesting access to my information for the following time period: From: To: Signature of Patient Date Signature of Patient Representative (for minors Relationship of Rep resentative Date For Office Use Only Access granted on (date) Initials ☐ Patient informed access de enied on (date) Initials Reason access denied
+Name: Date of Request: Date of Birth Telephone No.

+If you are requesting access to your records, please consider the following:

+- You may ask to review and copy information about yourself that is in our records. - You are not entitled to obtain to psychotherapy notes and information compiled for legal proceedings. - We may deny you access to your information if the information was received with a promise of confidentiality from an outside entity or person. - We may suspend or deny access if in our judgment access to the information may affect your well-being, or that of another. - In most circumstances, you will be provided access within 15 days of your request, and copies may be obtained within 30 days of your request.
+The copy fee is \$6.50 plus the actual cost of postage for any copies that you request.

+Reason access denied

+El Paso - Ambulatory Clinic Policy and Procedure Signature of Patient Representative (for minors) Relationship of Representative For Office Use Only Access granted on (date) Initials Patient informed access denied on (date) Initials

-Appendix I: Complaint Regarding Health Information
+Annendix I: Complaint Regarding Health Information

-Name:

-Date of Request: Date of Birth Telephone No.

-This form is for the purpose of making a cused or disclosed by us, and any violation

-Please describe your complaint (be specif fic):

-What would you like us to do:

-We will respond to your complaint as q days. uickly as we can.
-We wi ll typically respond within 30

-Signature of Patient Date

-Signature of Patient Representative & Rel lationship to Patient (for minors) Date
+Appendix i.
+Complaint Regarding frediti information Name: Date of Request: Date of Birth Telephone No. This form is for the purpose of making a coused or disclosed by us, and any violations Please describe your complaint (be specific e): What would you like us to do?
+We will respond to your complaint as qui days. ckly as we can.
+We will typicall y respond within 30 Signature of Patient Date Signature of Patient Representative & Relat tionship to Patient (for minors) Date

-For Office Use Only

 Action taken and reason:

 Signature of Privacy Officer or Designee Date

 Date Patient Notified Initials